moreta/vue-search-select/README.md

   + ModelSelect (from v2.3.8)
     + similar BasicSelect
     + value set through v-model
-    + value can be string or object
+    + value can be string, number, object (number support from v2.6.2)
       + If you pass string, onInput set by string
   + ModelListSelect (from v2.3.8)
     + ListSelect for ModelSelect
+    + number value support from v2.6.2
   + BasicSelect
     + simple search select
   + ListSelect